 2022 has been a rollercoaster ride for me.
 Near the end of 2020, my mother had to be hospitalized and she was diagnosed with a heart disease.
 Then in 2021, I lost my grandfather to COVID.
 It was very difficult, but I somehow managed to be alive on January 1, 2022, and this year turned out to be much better in comparison.
 This year, I published an updated edition of my debut book Our Physics So Far, and I also enrolled at St. Xavier's College, Kolkata and began my undergraduate physics degree.
 But I don't want to bore you by listing what I have and haven't done this year.
 Instead, as 2022 draws to an end, I will reveal some of the biggest realizations that I've had during this year.
 Of course, I'm not claiming that all of them are true and correct, they just seem true to me.

 Here comes the second realization.
 Ordered complexity is a fortunate product of random processes.
 I know you've probably already heard this before, and from none other than myself.
 And it stresses the same belief as the previous realization.
 But the reason I keep saying ordered complexity is a fortunate product of random processes is that this simple statement actually explains a lot.
 It is entirely possible that there is no God involved in the functioning of the universe, and science has shown that spontaneous, random processes that occur without any purpose, over a very long period of time, can give rise to the ordered complexity that we see around us.
-Consciousness and everything can perhaps one day be explained this way.

 Fourth realization.
 There's no feeling that can't be generated, at least in theory, by manipulating the levels of different chemicals in the brain.
 My fascination with neuroscience is a long story, and I have read quite a few popular science books on neuroscience (David Eagleman being my favorite author in this genre).
 Long story short, I think extra-sensory perception and all such phenomena can be explained by further research on neuroscience.
 It's all happening inside the brain.
 Consciousness just emerges from the brain, and that's it.
-See this blog if you want to read my detailed arguments on whether consciousness is fundamental or emergent.
+See this article for my arguments on whether consciousness is fundamental or emergent.
 One more thing I'd like to say: I am aware of the fact that the brain is affected by a lot of factors (environmental, genetic etc.).
 But the point is, all these factors change the physical structure of the brain in some subtle way.
 I know it's not always possible to pin down these subtle changes, and often it is not a single change.
 So when I say there's no feeling that can't be generated by manipulating the levels of different chemicals in the brain, I don't mean to say that we can easily recreate all feelings artificially.
 All I'm saying is, it's possible in theory.

-And now, number six.
+And now, number seven.
 This one is a bit personal.
 My parents mean everything to me.
 I've realized that nobody, except your parents and a few others, actually care about you, so stop caring for people, isolate yourself (yes, this is actually good advice!) and love yourself (and your parents).
 In the end, it's you, and only you.
 Well, this seems off-topic beside the previous five realizations, but this can also be listed as a big realization of mine this year.
 So that's what 2022 taught me.
 Hoping to learn a great deal more in 2023.
 And let's also hope 2023 turns out to be even better, for all of us...